• Skip to primary navigation

 • In a food processor or blender, pulse the almond flour and powdered sugar a few times until fine.
 Do not over pulse.
 Sift into a bowl with the salt.

 • In another bowl, beat the egg whites with a hand or stand mixer until frothy.
-Continue beating while slowly adding the granulated sugar and seeds scraped from the vanilla bean until stiff peaks form.
+Continue beating while slowly adding the granulated sugar and seeds scraped from the vanilla bean (or vanilla bean paste) until stiff peaks form.
+If using food coloring, add 2-3 drops after the vanilla.

 • Firmly tap the baking sheets against the counter to remove excess bubbles.
 If desired, top with a few rainbow nonpareils.
 Allow to rest uncovered 30-60 minutes to form a shell.